codio/knowledge/source/instructors/admin/integration/lms-systems/d2l.rst

 6. Select the Codio assignment you want to connect.
 7. Refresh your page to view the rendered connection.
 You will see the Teacher view of the course with the connected assignment selected.
 Students will see the assignment opened in student mode.

     ..
 Note::  Grade items in D2L are associated with the external tool and as such each assignment will write to the same Grade item.
-To get around this you can either import your grades using a .csv file or use LTI 1.3.
+To get around this you can either import your grades using a .csv file or use :ref:`LTI 1.3 <lti1-3BS-D2L>`.

 Common Cartridge
 ----------------